jerome-urbain/SotMUS25/docs/02_docker.md

 docker run --name postgis_sotm -p 5482:5432 -e POSTGRES_PASSWORD=postgres -d postgis/postgis:17-3.5
 ```

-You can see that we specify a particular name for the container (postgis_sotm), handle the port forwarding, set environement variables (postgres database user password), run in background (-d), version of Postgresql (17) and finally the version of Postgis (3.5).
+You can see that we specify a particular name for the container (postgis_sotm), handle the port forwarding, set environment variables (postgres database user password), run in background (-d), version of Postgresql (17) and finally the version of Postgis (3.5).

 Everything in 1 single command and deployed in only few seconds!
 Impressive, isn't it?!